mkirchler/transferGWAS/run_bolt/README.md

-# GWAS analysis with BOLT-LMM
+# transferGWAS analysis with BOLT-LMM

-This is a simple wrapper for basic genetic preprocessing and running BOLT-LMM.
+This is a simple wrapper for basic preprocessing and running BOLT-LMM.
 You can ignore it and directly use BOLT-LMM (or any other GWAS software) with the phenotypes condensed in TODO.
-If you don't specify a path to your plink2 and BOLT-LMM installations, the script will download them on its own.
+If you don't specify a path to your BOLT-LMM installations, the script will download it on its own.

 ## Genetic preprocessing